michaelalang/cephalocon/README.md

 ### global S3 specific metrics

-Now that we've collected a range of metrics with our Lab setup, let's open a browser and explore the Prometheus UI interface.
-This will allow us to visualize and analyze the data we've collected, gaining valuable insights into the performance and behavior of our RGW clusters.
+**Accessing Metrics with the Prometheus UI**

-In the Prometheus UI, we can query the metrics we've collected and generate graphs, tables, or other visualizations to help us understand what's happening in our system.
+In the Prometheus UI, we can query the metrics we have collected and generate graphs, tables, or other visualizations to help us understand what is happening in our system.
+This provides a visual representation of the data, making it easier to analyze and gain insights.

+**Alternative: Accessing Metrics with curl**

-Alternatively, you can access the metrics endpoint directly using a tool like `curl`
+Alternatively, you can access the metrics endpoint directly using a tool like `curl`.
+This allows you to retrieve the metrics data programmatically and analyze it using your preferred tools or scripts.

+**Example curl Command**

+Here's an example `curl` command to access the metrics endpoint:

 ```
 # on system wkst execute